ctrl-alt-dtl/PMA-Labs/Labs/Chap3/Lab_3-1/3-1_Notes.md

 ![3-1: Debug with Ghidra](Images/3-1-2-Ghidra.png)

 Now with the URL: Had this worked, I would have expected the malware to ping out to *www.practicalmalwareanalysis.com* and would have been looking for in either in a **Wireshark or CAPA** capture.
-I want to dig in deeper; however, pulling up **Ghidra** to RE the malware was unsuccessful.
+I went to dig in deeper; however, pulling up **Ghidra** to RE the malware was unsuccessful.

 ### *Womp womp...* UAC for the fail...